 We hear about incidents we may have already heard about on the news, but from Muhamat’s perspective.
 When the Papua New Guinea Supreme Court rules that the detention centre is illegal, you can actually hear men cheering in the background, and Green also talks to Muhamat about the death of fellow inmate Reza Barati during a riot in February 2014.

 “Aziz is able to forge on despite things being set up in a way to remove that energy that he has,” Green says.
 “He’s an amazing guy.
 But also, it’s a hard struggle, and I hope that that comes across, too.”

 Despite the situation, there are moments of lightness between the men.
 Muhamat is philosophical and can be upbeat and funny.
 Their conversation swerves into chitchat about Muhamat’s soccer games and Green’s basketball team’s losses.
 “This isn’t an angry, dogmatic show, this is something that is really funny and sweet and moving,” says Green.

-Seven episodes are available.
-And episode eight – when Green and Muhamat finally meet – is out today.
+Episode eight – when Green and Muhamat finally meet – came out in early October.
 “I think it’s going to be a bit of a surprise for people,” says Green.
 “It was for me.
 In what happened and how it unfolded – I really didn’t know what to expect and how I would be.

 “For me what’s been powerful is to get to know Aziz and what kind of person he is.
 He’s said that this [podcast] is something he really wants to do because he wants to be heard and he wants to have this role of being a messenger.”